tolgraven/proper-vim-tmux-nav/README.md

-Not a fan of plugs taking over a bunch of existing mappings like they own the place, and you should prob sort your own binds to suit your workflow, conflicts, and conventions. but some default ones can be enabled if you don't want to start from scratch.
+Not a fan of plugs taking over a bunch of existing mappings like they own the place, and you should prob sort your own binds to suit your workflow, conflicts, and conventions. but some default ones can be enabled if you* know what's good for you.
-Since these mappings are direct, and not behind a tmux-prefix, whatever mapping you go with will likely conflict with something or other, so choose your poison.
+Since these mappings are direct, and not behind a tmux-prefix, whatever mapping you go with will likely conflict with something or other, so pick your poison**.

+* I
+** I have the best poison

-I would advice against the `<C-[hjkl]>` from vim-tmux-navigator, or my personal config:
+Anyways, fuck the `<C-[hjkl]>` from vim-tmux-navigator, use my config:
-`<M-hjkl>` to navigate, `<M-HJKL>` to resize (5 rows/3 lines by default) Meta is superior imo, allowing easy one-handed navigation, case sensitivity, and generally far fewer conflicts with conventional bindings in and out of vim.
+`<M-hjkl>` to navigate, `<M-HJKL>` to resize (4 rows/2 lines by default) Meta is superior, allowing easy one-handed navigation, case sensitivity, and far fewer conflicts with conventional bindings in and out of vim.

-Real rock star pro grammers keepin it home row might want to modal shit up with eg. Karabiner + Hammerspoon for some non-modifier prefix action.
+Real rock star pro grammers keepin it home row might want to modal shit up with Karabiner + Hammerspoon for some non-modifier prefix action.
 And so should you!

+You already have caps lock remapped to Esc / Ctrl, right?
+Otherwise quit reading and do that Here's another one:
+<Tab> 		=> Tab / Meta-Shift

 My other defaults, I guess:
 - `<M-z>` => Previous (last) window/pane